vertigoaway/meowTP/README.md

     - ✅ download <= 0.5MB with little/no corruption
     - ? download <= 1MB with little/no corruption
     - ? download <= 10MB with little/no corruption
-    - ? download <= 1GB with little/no corruption
+    - ❌ download <= 1GB with little/no corruption
   - 🔨 client can upload files to server
   - 🟨 client has rudimentary cli interface
   - 🔨 actually use OOP
   - 🟨🔨 perhaps make decent code
   - 🔨 stop fucking using magic numbers
   - ✅ no more byte<->string fuckery :(
-  - ❌ remove as much packet bloat as possible
+  - 🔨 remove as much packet bloat as possible
-  - 🔨 refactor server to use async (?)
+  - 🟨 refactor server to use async (?)
-  - 🔨 refactor client to use async (?)
+  - ❌ refactor client to use async (?)
   - ❌ detect and correct packet loss
   - ❌ compress files
   - ❌ negotiate packet size
   - ❌ annotate code
   - 🔨 prettyify code :3
   - ❌ document functions
-  - ❌ split lib into more files
+  - ✅ split lib into more files
   - ❌ add classes to lib
+  - 🔨 multithreading